Quantum Riemannian geometry of the discrete interval and q-deformation: Canonical metrics and QLC for and the half-line

 (2) For each $n$ in the table, there is a {\em unique} solution with $\phi_i>0$, shown in the first row.
 These are reproduced by the single formula

 in terms of symmetric $q$-integers.
 Here $i=1,2,\cdots,n-1$ and the values of $\phi_i$ obey

-with equality in the even case, i.e. $\phi_i$ decreases from $\phi_1$ at the endpoint towards 1 as we approach the midpoint (and equals $1$ at the midpoints in the even case).
+with equality in the even case, i.e. $\phi_i$ decreases from $\phi_1$ at the endpoint towards 1 as we approach the midpoint (and equals $1$ at the midpoint in the even case).
 After that, the $1/\phi_i$ follows the same pattern going back up to the other endpoint.

-This, along with $\eps=1$, is the {\em unique physical forms of the metric} for each $n$, with real $h_i>0$ the remaining free parameters at each link.
+This, along with $\eps=1$ and $h_i>0$, is the {\em unique physical form of the metric} for each $n$ in the sense of positive metric coefficients at each link.
+One might be able to give an interpretation of negative values as Lorentzian\cite{Ma:sq} but this does not seem reasonable in the present case where all the links are in a line.
 The metric coefficient or `square-length' is $h_i\phi_i$ going from $i\to i+1$ and $h_i$ going from $i+1\to i$, and the `direction coefficients' $\phi_i$ is the ratio of these.
 The above says that there is a longer `square length' travelling into the bulk compared to travelling outward and that this ratio is most at the endpoints and tends to or is 1 in the middle.

 (3) In the limit $n\to\infty$, the physical choice in (2) tends to $\phi(i)={i+1\over i}$ as in Figure~\ref{endpoint}.
 The values of $\phi_i$ for finite $n$ approach these from below and we see that the finite $n$ QRG is a $q$-deformation (for $q$ a root of unity) of the $n\to \infty$ theory.